Yu-Gi-Oh! R

 Yu-Gi-Oh!
 R (遊☆戯☆王 R, Yūgiō Āru) is a Japanese manga series written by Akira Itō, based on Kazuki Takahashi's Yu-Gi-Oh! manga.
 The series, which is a spin-off to the original manga, was serialized in Shueisha's V Jump magazine between April 2004 and December 2007, with its chapters collected in five tankōbon volumes.
 It was published in North America by Viz Media.

 Plot

 Yu-Gi-Oh R takes place following Yugi Mutou's victory in the Battle City tournament.
 Yako Tenma, the protégé and adopted son of Maximillion Pegasus, decides to avenge his teacher's defeat at the hands of Yugi, believing him to be responsible for Pegasus' alleged death.
-After taking over KaibaCorp while Seto Kaiba is in the United States, Tenma kidnaps Anzu Mazaki, prompting Yugi and his friend Katsuya Jonouchi to face Tenma's RA Project and the duel professors.
+After taking over KaibaCorp while Seto Kaiba is in the United States, Tenma kidnaps Anzu Mazaki, prompting Yugi and his friend Katsuya Jonouchi to face Tenma's RA Project and duel professors from the US.
 Seto Kaiba and his brother Mokuba also come to the scene to rescue the company.